xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

   enddo
 ```

-If "timeStep(lev,...)" advances the solution at level "lev" then
+If "timeStep(lev,...)" is the routine that creates the fluxes and advances the solution at level "lev",
-the subcycling in time algorithm looks like:
+ then the subcycling in time algorithm looks like:
 ```C++
     if (lev < finest_level)
     {